viam-modules/viam-mlmodelservice-triton/README.md

 The exact subpath under `~/.viam` does not matter.

 > [!NOTE]
-> Where you place your model repository depends on the `.viam` directory where the cloud config file is located.
+> Where you should place your model repository depends on the `.viam` directory where the cloud config file is located.
 >
 > You may need to place the model repository in the `/root/.viam` directory for it to work properly, depending on the `.viam` directory you are running from.
 If you encounter any issues, consider trying the `/root/.viam` directory as an alternative location.